alexKleider/phInfo/README.md

 The rest of this `README` contains segments to help in this regard;
-each of these segments will be designated `AdvUsr` so it will be easy to see what is only relevant to the `admanced user` and can be ignored by those happy to accept the built in defaults.
+each of these segments will be designated `AdvUsr` so it will be easy to see what is only relevant to the `advanced user` and can be ignored by those happy to accept the built in defaults.